 I can think of two outsiders who came not from a near neighborhood but from the rumored "outside world."
 One was Beryl McLeod, who arrived from Scotland, stayed long enough to engender in me a most powerful and confusing pre-adolescent crush, and then disappeared.
 Lovely Beryl spoke with a most exotic and enchanting accent, Glaswegian if I remember correctly.
 And then there was Alan Dean, who dropped in for a year or two from western Pennsylvania.
 He was a diminutive tough boy, not very bright but competitive on the punch ball field.
 He also spoke in an dialect unfamiliar to me and which I now judge to have been country or Appalachian.
 One day in Miss Finsmith's crowded stuffy fifth-grade classroom we pupils were asked to elucidate a picture that the teacher had displayed.
 It was a of a young lad with a candle in his hand.
 I recall very clearly a sentence of Alan Dean's: "you can see that it's nighttime because he's wearing his sleepers."

 Alan Dean's "sleepers" made a lifetime impression on me, not only because I had never heard that specific term before, but because I wasn't until that moment aware of dialectical differences in vocabulary.
-I knew about soda but I had never heard of tonic; I knew about pancakes but had never heard of griddlecakes or flapjacks, and I wore sneakers all day every day but knew nothing of tennis shoes or tennies.
+I knew about soda but I had never heard of tonic; I knew about pancakes but had never heard of griddlecakes or flapjacks, and I wore sneakers all day every day but knew nothing of tennis shoes or tennies -- not to mention plimsolls.
 I was not only monolingual but monodialectical, if there be such a word.
-For someone to employ the word "sleepers" for an item of clothing that I knew only as "pajamas" was therefore a transformative experience.
+For someone to employ the word "sleepers" for an item of clothing that I knew only as "pajamas" was therefore a transformational experience.

 And a very sensible word, at that.
 Much to be preferred to other deplorable dialectal terms for pajamas, as for example the twee diminutive "jammies," or worse, the lazy "pj's" (not doubt employed by the sort of people who would call orange juice, O.J.), or even worser, the infantile reduplicative "jim-jams."